General Health & Safety Guidelines

 - Persons with known *close contact to a person who is lab-confirmed or suspected to have COVID-19 may return to the J following a 10-day self-quarantine period from the last date of exposure.

-Asymptomatic persons who are within 3 months of completing the COVID-19 vaccination series*** OR are within 3 months of proven COVID-19 infection (based on antigen or PCR testing), may not need to quarantine after COVID-19 exposure.
+Asymptomatic persons who have completed the COVID-19 vaccination series*** OR are within 3 months of proven COVID-19 infection (based on antigen or PCR testing), do not need to quarantine after COVID-19 exposure unless they have symptoms.
+However, fully vaccinated people should get tested 3-5 days after their exposure, even if they don’t have symptoms and wear a mask indoors in public for 14 days following exposure or until their test result is negative.

 What if a person becomes ill while at the J?